OAKO-UCONN/distributed-systems-journey/1000-days-challenge/README.md

 - Continued second version of "Repeated string" challenge in HackerRank with Erlang.
 - Finished second version of "Repeated string" challenge in HackerRank [with Erlang](https://github.com/ericdouglas/algorithms-and-data-structures/tree/master/hackerrank/interview-preparation-kit/warmup-challenges/repeated-string/erlang).
 - Started "Repeated string" challenge in HackerRank with JavaScript.
+- Finished first version of "Repeated string" challenge in HackerRank with JavaScript.
 - Studied 1h 45min.

+### Day 0013 - 2020-07-24 ✔

+- Started third version of "Repeated string" challenge in HackerRank with Erlang.
+- Finished third version of "Repeated string" challenge in HackerRank [with Erlang](https://github.com/ericdouglas/algorithms-and-data-structures/tree/master/hackerrank/interview-preparation-kit/warmup-challenges/repeated-string/erlang).
+- Started second version of "Repeated string" challenge in HackerRank with JavaScript.
+- Finished second version of "Repeated string" challenge in HackerRank [with JavaScript](https://github.com/ericdouglas/algorithms-and-data-structures/tree/master/hackerrank/interview-preparation-kit/warmup-challenges/repeated-string/javascript).
+- Studied 1h.

+> **Fun fact**: I had an insight about the solution for the repeated string challenge taking a shower yesterday.
+For that reason I finally came to a final solution that works for big inputs in both languages 😅